siqiang-ng/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to create a tag
-2. AddressBook to check if the tag exists and creates the tag if it has not been created.
+2. Projact to check if the tag exists and creates the tag if it has not been created.

     Use case ends.